 Next Steps

 The five positive factors above are the categories most consistently cited by immigration law firms analyzing PM-602-0199.
-Whether and how each factor applies to a specific situation requires attorney assessment.
-Start by organizing the documentary record using the intake, then bring follow-up questions about the memorandum to the policy chatbot.
+Whether and how each factor applies to your situation requires review by a licensed immigration attorney.
+Start the intake walkthrough to organize your documentary record, then find an AILA attorney for individualized assessment.

 Updated May 24, 2026.